tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

-Interestingly, if the volume size exceeds 3.4TB, the volume is automatically bumped to 10,000 IOPS which is a great deal compared to io1 volumes and especially i2.2xlarge clusters. io1 volumes are also useful but are more expensive so consider them for the commit log, but most customers will be best served by gp2.
+Interestingly, if the volume size exceeds 3.4TB, the volume is automatically bumped to 10,000 IOPS which is a great deal compared to io1 volumes and especially i2.2xlarge clusters. io1 volumes are also useful but are more expensive so consider them for the commit log, but most users will be best served by gp2.

 ## SAN/NAS